 (5 minute read)

-Last week, I shared 5 out of the 9 deadliest dropshipping mistakes you can make and how to avoid them.
-This week I’ll complete the list with the other 4 deadliest dropshipping mistakes on my list, plus some bonus tips you can implement right away!
+Last week, I shared 5 out of the 9 deadliest dropshipping wholesalers mistakes you can make and how to avoid them.
+This week I’ll complete the list with the other 4 deadliest dropshipping wholesalers mistakes on my list, plus some bonus tips you can implement right away!

-eBay Dropshipping Mistake #4: Stock availability
+Dropshipping Wholesalers Mistake #4: inventory availability

 Moreover, even if they are using some sort of system to track inventory, there’s no convenient way to allow you a restricted access to those numbers (again, there’s software with restricted access now, just not many).